pan-net/terraform-provider-powerdns/website/docs/index.html.markdown

 The PowerDNS provider is used manipulate DNS records supported by PowerDNS server.
 The provider needs to be configured with the proper credentials before it can be used.
 It supports both the [legacy API](https://doc.powerdns.com/3/httpapi/api_spec/) and the new [version 1 API](https://doc.powerdns.com/md/httpapi/api_spec/), however resources may need to be configured differently.

-NOTE: if you're using the sqlite3 PowerDNS backend, you must not use parllel execution: `-parallelism=1`.
+NOTE: if you're using the sqlite3 PowerDNS backend, you might face a problem (as described in [#75](https://github.com/pan-net/terraform-provider-powerdns/issues/75)) with terraform's default behavior to [run mulitple operations](https://www.terraform.io/docs/commands/apply.html#parallelism-n) in parallel.
+Using `-parallelism=1` can help solve the limitations of the sqlite3 PowerDNS Backend.
 The MySQL Backend has been verified to work with parallelism, however.

 Use the navigation to the left to read about the available resources.